weholt/weholt.github.io/src/resume.md

 ### [Django](https://www.djangoproject.com/)
 > Django makes it easier to build better web apps more quickly and with less code.

+Django stands bove all other third-party packages, and is by far my most loved piece of Python code, beside Python itself.

 ### [Wagtail CMS](https://wagtail.org/)

 > Wagtail is a leading open source CMS

+Wagtail is a CMS built on-top of Django, with a great user interface for creators, nice documentation and a helpful community for developers, and is just all over a fantastic project.

 ### [HTMX](https://htmx.org/)